prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

     </tr>
     <tr>
       <td><strong>Beacon node</strong></td>
       <td>Beacon nodes use beacon node client software to coordinate Ethereum's proof-of-stake consensus mechanism in Ethereum's <strong>consensus layer</strong>.
-Prysm, Teku, Lighthouse, and Nimbus are consensus clients that contain both beacon node and validator node client software. <br /> <br />Beacon nodes talk to each other, to execution nodes, and to validator nodes.</td>
+Prysm, Teku, Lighthouse, and Nimbus are consensus clients that contain both beacon node and validator client software. <br /> <br />Beacon nodes talk to each other, to execution nodes, and to validators.</td>
     </tr>
     <tr>
-      <td><strong>Validator node</strong><br/>aka "Validator"</td>
+      <td><strong>Validator</strong></td>
-      <td>Validator nodes let people stake 32 ETH as collateral within Ethereum's <strong>consensus layer</strong>.
-Validator nodes are responsible for proposing blocks within Ethereum's proof-of-stake consensus mechanism, and will fully replace proof-of-stake miners after The Merge. <br /> <br />Validator nodes talk to each other, and to beacon nodes.</td>
+      <td>Validators let people stake 32 ETH as collateral within Ethereum's <strong>consensus layer</strong>.
+Validators are responsible for proposing blocks within Ethereum's proof-of-stake consensus mechanism, and will fully replace proof-of-stake miners after The Merge. <br /> <br />Validators talk only to local beacon nodes.
+Beacon nodes are responsible for pulling and broadcasting data from/to the Ethereum network as validators perform their duties.</td>
     </tr>
 </table>